Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Numerical Experiments

 where $(W_2,H_2)$ is the solution computed by Fro-NMF.

 We observe the following: \begin{itemize}

-\item In terms of clustering, DR-NMF in fact allows us to be robust in the sense that it is able to provide in all cases but one at least the second highest clustering accuracy.
-On two datasets, it is even able to provide the highest accuracy.
-Globally, DR-NMF does not perform as well as KL-NMF although on average their accuracy only differs by 3.58\%.
-However, it significantly outperforms Fro-NMF, with 9.62\% higher accuracy on average.
+\item In terms of clustering, DR-NMF in fact allows us to be robust in the sense that it is able to provide \emph{in all cases} at least the second highest clustering accuracy.
+On four data sets, it is even able to provide the highest accuracy, sometimes by a large margin.
+Globally, DR-NMF does not perform as well as KL-NMF although on average their accuracy only differs by 3.32\%.
+However, DR-NMF performs better than Fro-NMF, with 6.44\% higher accuracy on average.

-\item In terms of error, as already noted in the previous section, DR-NMF is able to simultaneously provide solutions with small KL and Frobenius error, on average 2.92\% higher than the solution computed with a single objective.
-On the other hand, optimizing a single objective often leads to very large errors for the other one, up to 142\% on NG20, with an average 18.45\% for Fro-NMF and 32.17\% for KL-NMF.
+\item In terms of error, as already noted in the previous section, DR-NMF is able to simultaneously provide solutions with small KL and Frobenius error, on average 2.65\% higher than the solution computed with a single objective.
+On the other hand, optimizing a single objective often leads to very large errors for the other one, up to 149\% on NG20, with an average of 17.86\% for Fro-NMF and 30.20\% for KL-NMF.

 \end{itemize}